 Structure and Procedure

 Most supreme courts seldom sit en banc—all the judges hearing and voting on a case—which our Supreme Court always does.
 In most cases, this is a serious waste of legal brainpower.
 Here’s why.
-Since 2000, one of the most contentious twenty-year periods in American political history, 36% of the Supreme Court’s decisions were unanimous.
+Since 2000, a most contentious period in American political history, 36% of the Supreme Court’s decisions were unanimous.
 As in 9-0.
 If we add in 8-1 and 7-2 decisions—nothing really in doubt—fully 51% of all decisions were not contentious.
-Yet there sit nine justices, hearing arguments and conferencing over some obscure admiralty or patent law case.
+Yet there sit nine justices, hearing arguments and conferencing over obscure admiralty or patent law case.

 Most supreme courts are structured more efficiently, sitting in chambers.
 The German court sits as two “senates,” the Brits in rotating five-judge panels.
 The Japanese Supreme Court—again, designed by American experts—sits as three “petty benches” of five.
 This allows for substantially greater decision-issuing capacity.
 Most of these courts have some limited process for sitting en banc, generally for cases of significant constitutional or precedential importance.
 This is quite similar to how federal Circuit Courts of Appeal work here.